Back to All Events

 Did you know this species travels around 2,000 miles each migration, wintering in Central America and nesting in summer as far north as southern Canada.
 That’s incredible!
 There are many things we can do to help these little hummers thrive in our environments.

 In this free, online presentation, Jennifer Lazweski will describe the incredible Ruby-throated Hummingbird’s biology, migration, and conservation needs.
-You’ll also learn more about why taking steps like purchasing Bird-Friendly certified coffee and installing window collision deterrents is so critical for this species.
-And find out more about an upcoming event on International Hummingbird Day on Sept.
+You’ll also hear from Bill Wilson, owner of Birds & Beans Coffee, a Bird-Friendly® Certified coffee roaster and seller, about why taking steps like purchasing Bird-Friendly certified coffee is so critical for this species.
+We’ll share information about why this species is so vulnerable to bird-window collisions and what you can do about it.
+And find out more about an upcoming event on National Hummingbird Day on Sept.
 6 in Madison!

 This presentation is part of the Mighty Migrations Series, a set of three webinars that feature three INCREDIBLE migrating species: